emaloney/CleanroomLogger/BREAKING-CHANGES.md

 1. The `LogSeverity.Comparator` enum has been removed.
 Instead, the `LogSeverity` protocol now conforms to `Comparable`.

 2. The representation of thread IDs has been changed from `Int` to `UInt64` to be in line with the C-based `pthread` API from which we're retrieving them.

+## 1.4.0

+**This release uses version 2.0 of the Swift language, and therefore requires Xcode 7 or higher.**